taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 As long as you redeclare the input as an output in the second task you can modify any of your outputs.

-This means you can pass something between a bunch of tasks and have each task add or modify something in the volume.
+This means you can pass something between a bunch of tasks and have each task add or modify something in the artifact.

 ```yaml
 ---